ryandgoldenberg1/svrg_project/README_submit.md

 Following command shown how to run the experiment.
 For generating plot used in paper, please refer to run_plot.sh.

+# Requrement
+  - Python3
+  - pytorch >=1.3

 # Reproducibility of paper result
 ## CIFAR 10